 In order to prevail on a negligence claim, the plaintiff must establish the following elements:

-- The driver owed the victim a duty to exercise reasonable care while driving;
+- Driver owed the victim a duty to exercise reasonable care while driving

-- The victim suffered harm as a direct result of the driver’s breach; and
+- Victim suffered harm as a direct result of the driver’s breach

 Once negligence is established, the plaintiff can assert the right to damages.
 Determining the exact amount of compensation an individual can receive will vary based on the nature of the injuries.
-In general, an accident victim can try to recover medical expenses, future medical expenses, lost income and benefits, loss of earning capacity, pain and suffering, property damage, and any other costs arising out of the accident.
+In general, an accident victim can try to recover medical expenses, future medical expenses, lost income and benefits, lost earning capacity, pain and suffering, property damage, and any other costs arising out of the drunk driving accident.